Followers

 The Third Virginian

-It is a sad commentary that most Americans are more familiar with Marilyn Monroe than the first patriot with the same last name.
+It is a sad commentary that most Americans are more familiar with Marilyn Monroe than with the first patriot sharing her last name.
 And who knows?
-Maybe the Hollywood type who renamed Norma Jean was a history buff?
+Maybe the Hollywood star who renamed Norma Jean was a history buff?
 But I digress.
-This profile reintroduces one of those nose-to-the-grindstone founders who quietly made his mark on America and the world.
-The fact that James Monroe is also an important historical figure in my novel, The Lafayette Circle, makes his story even more compelling.
+This profile shines a light on one of those diligent founders who quietly left his mark on America and the world.
+The fact that James Monroe is also a significant historical figure in my novel, The Lafayette Circle, makes his story even more compelling.

 Norma Jean